-ægo is a performance for one human improviser and one learning machine, co-created with Axel Chemla—Romeu-Santos.
+ægo is a musical performance for one learning machine and person, co-created with Axel Chemla—Romeu-Santos.

 Performance @ Friche La Belle de Mai, Marseille, Fr (October 2019)

 Music program at CMMR 2019

 Performance @ Conservatoire Pierre Barbizet, Marseille, Fr (May 2022)